Nogbit/terraform-playground/Readme.md

     gcloud sql connect master-instance --user=joe

-### 005 - Private Cloud SQL
+## 005 - Private Cloud SQL

-Soon...start messing around with networks more and more modular setup.
+While [this example here](https://github.com/steinim/gcp-terraform-workshop/tree/task6) is pretty neat and modular, the DB is not private and sits on the internet for `0.0.0.0/0`.

+I would like to take that example and put the db on the private network per GCP capabilities.